 It used to be that, to file for disability, a Social Security or SSI disability claimant had to call the SSA (Social Security Administration), request that an application be taken for disability benefits, and then wait to be interviewed, either over the phone at a later date, or in person at the Social Security office.

 To file for disability today, these options still apply.
-In fact, for many individuals who need to file for disability, a phone interview is convenient and, to others, an office interview may be more comfortable.
+In fact, for many individuals who need to file for disability, a phone interview is convenient and, to others, an office interview is helpful.
 Many applicants like to have the assistance of an SSA field representative to fill out the application.

 It may also be a good idea to call your Social Security office simply to confirm that your electronic application was actually received.
-After all, anyone who has ever sent anything online knows that not everything that is transmitted online actually arrives at its proper destination.
+Not everything that is transmitted online actually arrives at its proper destination.

 How many cases get denied?
-The numbers can vary significantly from state to state, but, nationwide, almost seven out of ten disability cases are turned down at the initial application stage.
-What this means for the average disability claimant is that, to eventually win their disability benefits, they will need to file one or more appeals for SSI or SSDI.
-In most cases, you will need to appear at a disability hearing before an administrative law judge (ALJ) at some point.
-But a disability hearing doesn't usually occur until at least one year, sometimes two, after the initial application is filed.
+The numbers can vary significantly from state to state, but, nationwide, seven out of ten disability cases are turned down at the initial application stage.
+What this means for most disability claimants is that, to eventually win their disability benefits, they will need to file one or more appeals for SSI or SSDI.
+Most appeals require you to appeal at a disability hearing before an administrative law judge (ALJ), though a disability hearing doesn't usually occur until at least one year, sometimes two, after the initial application is filed.

-You can file an appeal online or in person by filling out a request for appeal.
+You can file an appeal online to appeal either an SSDI or SSI decision, or you can file in person by filling out a request for appeal.
 For more information, see our disability denials and appeals section.